swinton/commit/README.md

 # Commit
-> Create a commit with GitHub Actions
+> :white_check_mark: Create a _verified_ commit with GitHub Actions

 ## :warning: Warning
 This action is still in development and the experience is subject to change.
 Use at your own risk.

 ## About
 This action allows you to create a commit with GitHub Actions.
-Commits created with this aciton will be marked as _verified_.
+Commits created with this actions will be marked as _verified_.

 ![image](https://user-images.githubusercontent.com/27806/101197362-a2ed0980-3627-11eb-9afb-bc8b9bcd0345.png)